Arkansas Hourly Paycheck Calculator

 Fort SmithNoN/ANo employee city wage tax

-Arkansas Wage and Hour Laws: Overtime, Pay Frequency
+Arkansas Wage & Hour Laws: Overtime, Pay Frequency

-• Overtime: Most non-exempt workers earn 1.5× regular rate after 40 hours/week (FLSA baseline; exemptions apply).
+• Overtime: Most non-exempt employees earn 1.5× their regular rate after 40 hours per week (FLSA baseline; Arkansas may authorize additional sector-specific rules). :contentReference[oaicite:6]{index=6}

-• Pay frequency: Employers must pay on a regular schedule (often biweekly or semimonthly) and provide itemized wage statements.
+• Pay frequency: Employers must pay employees on a consistent schedule (commonly bi-weekly or semi-monthly) and issue itemized wage statements.

-• Records: Accurate timekeeping and payroll record retention are required.
+• Recordkeeping: Accurate time and payroll record retention are required.

-• Arkansas Form AR4EC (Employee’s Withholding Exemption Certificate) for state elections.
+• Form AR4EC — Employee’s Withholding Exemption Certificate (state) for Arkansas. :contentReference[oaicite:7]{index=7}

 FAQs about the Arkansas Hourly Paycheck Calculator